 For any Compliance Officer, Compliance Manager or CF10 who has been in the UK financial services industry for any more than a year, they will know that one of the first documents that they have to read and attest to having done so, is the Company Compliance Manual.

-Although this is not a regulatory requirement, it is a regulatory expectation as there are a number of elements that the regulators not only expect to be documented, but also somewhere that explains the rationale behind the way that company’s manager their risks.
+Although this is not a regulatory requirement, it is a regulatory expectation as there are a range of elements that the regulatory authorities not only expect to be documented, but also somewhere that explains the reasoning behind the way that company’s manage their threats.
 This would clearly be best summarised in a regulatory Operational or Compliance Manual.

 The Regulator expects a firm to have a personalised and firm-specific compliance or operational manual pertinent to the firm and embedded within its procedures and culture.

 Most on-line and centrally maintained manuals offered by some consultants are considered NOT to be personalised, firm specific OR relevant enough to the individual firm.

 As bought by IFAs, Private Banks, GI Brokers, Payment Providers, Portfolio and Asset Managers and others!

 An additional function is where the firm can articulate how they expect the advisers to operate and the standards that they are expected to adhere to.

 Often Compliance Manuals may be used to document the sales process for adviser’s to observe including, for example, transaction only clients (there is no execution only anymore unless it is a self-trade) or insistent clients, and clear distinction for certain procedures and, such as when to assess a client for appropriateness (COBS 10) when they decide not to give satisfactory details for suitability to be established.